What Is a Mobile App? | App Development Basics for Businesses

 The main benefit of native apps is their high performance and excellent user experience.
 After all, developers who build them use native device UI.
 Access to a broad range of APIs also helps to accelerate the development work and extend the boundaries of app usage.
 Native applications can only be downloaded from app stores and installed directly into devices.
 That’s why they first need to pass a strict publishing process.

 The most important drawback of native apps is their cost.
 To build, support, and maintain an app for Android and iOS you basically need two development teams.
-As you can imagine, this results in a much higher price tag on your mobile development project.
+As you can imagine, this may result in a higher price tag on the project.

 Since all of the personal databases will be saved on the server, users can only use the application if they have an internet connection.
 This is the main drawback of web apps – they always require a good internet connection.
 Otherwise, you risk delivering subpar user experience.